 For more inspiration for art and craft projects read our blog Classroom Art Projects Inspired by Children’s Books.

 The main character in All I Want for Christmas is Rain is a little girl called Jane.
-She has a lot of appeal for children and your students will find her easy to relate to.
-Jane is brave, determined and adventurous.
+Most importantly, Jane is brave, determined and adventurous.
 She cares deeply about her family, her family’s cattle farm and other farmers.
 Jane is selfless and thinks outside of the box.

 Your students will love to create their own poems by adapting the language features of All I Want for Christmas is Rain.
 The presentation of rhyming couplets in this picture book lends itself well to writing simple poetry that includes rhythm and rhyme.